troglobit/finit/contrib/debian/README.md

-Like the [Alpine HowTo](../alpine/), you need to install [libuEv][] and [libite][], but since this is Debian — which takes infinite care of its users ♥ ♥ ♥ — we don't need to worry about `pkg-config`.
-With Debian everything just works™!
+Like the [Alpine HowTo](../alpine/), you need to install [libuEv][] and [libite][], but since this is Debian — which takes infinite care of its users ♥ ♥ ♥ we don't need to worry about `pkg-config`.

-    joachim@debian:~/finit$ ./configure --enable-x11-common-plugin
+>> With Debian everything just works™!

+    debian:~/finit$ ./configure --enable-rw-rootfs --enable-dbus-plugin \
-         --enable-dbus-plugin --enable-alsa-utils-plugin --enable-rw-rootfs
+         --enable-x11-common-plugin --enable-alsa-utils-plugin          \
-	 --with-random-seed=/var/lib/urandom/random-seed
+         --with-random-seed=/var/lib/urandom/random-seed                \
          --with-heading="Debian GNU/Linux 8.5" --with-hostname=debian

 Then simply install Finit.

+    debian:~/finit$ make && sudo make install

 Since `/sbin/init` already exists you need to add another entry to your GRUB config, in `/etc/grub.d/40_custom`, or add `init=/sbin/finit` to your kernel line everytime you boot.
-Or, you could just change the symlink.
+Or, you could change the `/sbin` symlink, but that's on you.

 However, before rebooting, make sure to read up on the comments I've put in [/etc/finit.conf](finit.conf) install it and `start.d/` into `/etc` on your system — and possibly even check out more of the docu for details.

 Have fun!
  /Joachim ツ

 [1]: http://without-systemd.org/wiki/index.php/How_to_remove_systemd_from_a_Debian_jessie/sid_installation